HGNC/pgnc-external-stack/README.md

 ### Method 1: Automated Setup (Recommended)

-The `total-refresh.sh` script provides automated environment setup and management for the PGNC stack.
-This is the recommended approach for both new installations and regular maintenance.
+The `RUN.sh` script provides automated environment setup for fresh installations of the PGNC stack.
+This is the recommended approach for new installations.

 #### New Environment Setup